Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 16

 got off.
 It is certainly wonderful

-how nothing touches me. [[Tivey?]] was hit
+how nothing touches me.
+Tivey was hit

 the other day but it was really only

-a [[?]] so they tell me but [[?]]
+a Scratch so they tell me but thrly

-chap sorted helmet off to hospital [[?]]
+chap scooted he went off to hospital with

 I am to go on leave in a couple of days & I